GringoElPepito/ESGI-Obsidian/Smartbin text.md

 **Started in early 2022**, our research and development team focused on machine learning, object detection, and robotics integration.

+After almost 3 years, we have succeeded in designing the first marketable version of our product.
+We started selling it at the beginning of 2025.

+Our products can be purchased directly from our website, which is accessible 24/7.

 # Our Products

+We currently offer 3 different versions of our product,

 # Location